farmeroy/portfolio2.0/case-studies/sic-app.md

 ## Building for Maintainability
 I knew I would be leaving Alice with a lot of code she couldn't maintain herself and had a view that whatever I built should be easy to work with for a future developer.

-The first choice I has was
+The first choice I had was
 deciding *where* to build it.
 The Sick in the City website is hosted on Squarespace, and I originally considered building the app